KJNeko/HydrusCXXPatch/README.md

   3. Make
   4. Python

- Run cmake from the root directory and move the contents of build into the hydrus root directory next to client.py
+ Run cmake from the root directory and move the contents of *patch* into the hydrus root directory next to client.py